 - Resolve issues of importance to the People that the government has not addressed adequately.

 It also restrains the IQA from advancing Initiatives on problems that may be emotionally appealing but are not feasible or for which funds are unavailable.

-Protection of Minority and Majority Rights and against Tyranny
+Safeguards for Protection of Minority and Majority Rights and against Tyranny